 What is the best place to retire in Portugal?

 Below, we delve into some of the best places in Portugal to retire to.
-Note that this list is by no means exhaustive and you’ll find plenty of other top locations to consider such as cities in the center and north of the country, such as Coimbra, Aveiro, and Braga, alongside the autonomous islands of Madeira and the Azores.
+Note that this list is by no means exhaustive, and you’ll find plenty of other top locations to consider, such as cities in the center and north of the country, including Coimbra, Aveiro, and Braga.
+You can also look into buying property in Azores as well as buying land for sale in Portugal in the autonomous islands of Madeira.Â

 Lisbon